SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

   store - you will be able to switch between your live (real) store and test (fake) store using this switch.
 - First of all, you even don't need any website to start selling with LemonSqueezy, isn't that cool?
-You can just share your LS storefront URL with your customers and they will be able to buy your products directly from there.
+You can just share your LS storefront URL with your customers, and they will be able to buy your products directly from there.

 ### Create a Product